-This week’s blog comes from Angela diMambro, QNIS Prizewinner for PostGraduate at Robert Gordon University.
+Angela diMambro is the QNIS Prizewinner for PostGraduate studies at Robert Gordon University.
 She is pictured receiving the award from Jane Walker, Honorary Secretary for QNIS alongside Heather Bain, Academic Strategic Lead: Academic Programmes, School of Nursing and Midwifery at RGU, and QNIS Fellow.
-In it, she discusses moving to the community from acute, and completing a Masters course in District Nursing.
+In this blog, she discusses moving to the community from acute, and completing a Masters course in District Nursing.

 I received notification from the academic lead at Robert Gordon University that I had been awarded the QNIS postgraduate community nurse prize following completion of the MSc in Advanced District Nursing Practice this year and I was very surprised.
 I had completed the course alongside other community nurses who had excelled and I, at some points throughout, really had no self-belief that it could be achieved.

 I qualified as a staff nurse 23 years ago, completing the ‘traditional’ RGN training which I very much enjoyed, however, there were no assignments and certainly no dissertations spoken about back then.
 I developed professionally through experience in the various areas I worked in, including acute surgical, high dependency and palliative care, before entering the land of community nursing 6 years ago.
 I had worked in the community as a student nurse on placement, and this was a long distant memory, so I was anxious regarding the change in career path.